ForesightMiningSoftwareCorporation/redges/README.md

   - Vertex, Contains:
   	- geometry data (e.g. positions, normals).
-  	- Pointer to any edge incident on th vertex.
+    - Pointer to any edge incident on the vertex.

   - Edge, Contains:
       - Per edge data (e.g. colour label)
       - Two pointers to circular-doubly-linked lists of edges on the extremities (each endpoint has a list of all the edges that share that vertex).
       - Pointer to any half edge in any face incident on the edge,
       - Two pointer to vertices, one for each endpoint vertex.

  - Half Edge, Contains:
  	- Pointer to the Edge this Half Edge is parallel to.